GallifreyanCode/cucumber-jvm-examples/README.md

 ### Cucumber-JVM Examples ###

-Some examples/ressearch on using [Cucumber](https://github.com/cucumber) in a JVM environment.
+Some examples/research on using [Cucumber](https://github.com/cucumber) in a JVM environment.

 ### Contents ###

+* CDI
+* PicoContainer
 * Spring
+* Swing UI
+* Web UI